apigee/apigee-edge-drupal/README.md

 * When you first install the module, existing users in the Drupal site may not have a developer account in Apigee Edge.
   You can run [developer synchronization](https://www.drupal.org/docs/8/modules/apigee-edge/synchronize-developers-with-apigee-edge) to make sure Drupal users and Apigee Edge developers are synchronized.
-* This module does not come with an entity view page for API products at this moment.
-(See [#72](https://github.com/apigee/apigee-edge-drupal/issues/72).)
-Unless you have a custom module enabled that provides this functionality, do not use the "Rendered entity" field formatter on API product entity reference fields.

 ## Applying Patches